 Madame Juliette Perrey-Perez, ARAD

 Madame Juliette created Juliette’s Dance Centre 30 years ago and became Caelia’s Ballet teacher around 2004.
 She trained Caelia through four levels of Ballet exams and over 7 years of dance.
 She created an opportunity for Caelia’s introduction to teaching by requesting her as an assistant in 2008 and encouraged her to spread her wings from there.
 A major portion of Caelia’s experiences as a dancer and teacher were facilitated and continue to be supported by Madame Juliette.
-While Madame’s explicit involvement with Dance Alive is minor, through exam facilitation and networking opportunities, her mentorship and guidance over the years has been invaluable in its implementation.
+While Madame’s current involvement with Dance Alive consists of exam supervision and coaching classes, her mentorship and guidance over the years has been invaluable in its implementation.
 This studio literally could not have started without her, and the faculty and students of Dance Alive are deeply grateful for her contribution.